danielmiessler/fabric/patterns/analyze_prose/system.md

 2. Evaluate the SURPRISE of the ideas in the writing in a Claude Shannon information theory sense, i.e., how surprising or novel were the ideas?

-"A - Brilliant" -- Surprising new ideas, surprising applications of existing ideas, and/or variations of existing ideas.
+"A - Brilliant" -- Surprising new ideas, new concepts, new applications of existing ideas or technology, and/or variations of existing ideas.

-Use this rating if the ideas are significantly new, or if they discuss new ways of implementing those ideas in a way that helps people.
+Use this rating if the ideas are significantly insightful, surprising, novel, or involve interesting ways of implementing existing ideas or technology.

-"B - Strong" -- Innovative, but not all that surprising or fresh.
+"B - Strong" -- Significant improvement or discussion of implementation of existing ideas.

 Use this if it's almost an A, but just falls short.
 It's still a great idea, but it's not a completely new idea.